mbertis/jquery-project/README.md

 # Description
-A simple to-do list app.
+A simple to-do list app, written using HTML, CSS and JavaScript

 # Features
 - Users can add a new item to the list
 - Users can delete items off of the list when complete

-# Technological Features
-- Written using HTML
-- Styling done using CSS
-- Written using vanilla JavaScript